-This on-going research explores assemblage as both a mental practice and compositional method.
-The content for the work comes from the way I think about creating meaning and connections in my work.
-Inspiration never comes from one single source, but from the compound effect of continuously engaging with various methods of communication.
-It may be a book, a social-media post, a tv commercial, a private conversation or a radio interview—each piece constructing a context of reference.
-The ability to translate individual thoughts into physical form creates the opportunity to reveal a universal experience.
-Rhetorical questions propel internal dialogue and clarify commonalities about life and humanity.
+This on-going research project explores assemblage as both a mental practice and compositional method.
+Presented as social commentary, content comes from personal observation that translates into meaning through analog construction.
+Inspiration comes from the compound effect of continuously engaging with various methods of mass communication—a book, social-media post, television commercial, radio interview or personal conversation—each piece constructing a context of reference.
+Translating individual thoughts into physical form creates the opportunity to reveal a universal existence—rhetorical questions propelling internal dialogue and clarify commonalities.

-The works are intentionally presented in the square format of our social media streams.
+The works are intentionally presented in a square format, presented in our “contemporary” dialogue, or social streams.
 Masquerading in the vernacular of the meme, they attempt to challenge perception of the medium.
-Imagery is removed forcing the topical connection to reside within the viewer.
-The statements are singular and pointed or rhetorical and broad, but always intended to incite discussion.
-Discussions that link all of us together.
+Devoid of imagery, the topical connections reside within the viewer—statements singular and pointed or rhetorical and broad—always intended to incite.